ANGEL G. ESTRADA

 As Freeholder Chairman in 2008, he presided over the expansion of shared county-local services, Phase III of the Workforce Competitiveness Project, and Go Green, a comprehensive environmental program.
 He has been instrumental in open space preservation and county-local tree planting in the 21 municipalities, worked with private and non-profit sectors to fund youth recreation and help municipalities improve athletic fields, and worked with the United Way to help bring the 211 information line to Union County.

 Freeholder Estrada works closely with Latino community organizations to bring their voices and concerns to the Freeholder Board.
-He is a member of the Board of Trustees of Meadowlinks, and is also First Vice-Chairman of the North Jersey Transportation Planning Authority.
+He is a member of the Board of Trustees of Meadowlinks, and is also the Chairman of the North Jersey Transportation Planning Authority.
+Under Freeholder Estrada’s leadership, Union County has advanced almost $3 million in safety improvements and nearly $38 million in local roadway and bridge projects.

 He served on the Elizabeth Housing Authority for five years in the capacity of member, vice chairman and chairman and is a board member of the Selective Service System.
 In 2007 and 2008 Freeholder Estrada was elected Vice President of the National Association of Hispanic County Officials.